hewison-chris/agora-cl-docs/website/docs/execution-node/fee-recipient.md

 Your fee recipient wallet address can be configured on both your Agora node and validator through the `--suggested-fee-recipient` flag:

- - **Beacon node**: `./agora-cl.sh beacon-chain --suggested-fee-recipient=<WALLET ADDRESS>`
+ - **Agora node**: `./agora-cl.sh beacon-chain --suggested-fee-recipient=<WALLET ADDRESS>`
  - **Validator**: `./agora-cl.sh validator --suggested-fee-recipient=<WALLET ADDRESS>`

 For example: `./agora-cl.sh validator --suggested-fee-recipient=0xCHANGEME012345c769F504hs287200aF50400a`.

-If your validator is running multiple keys (for example, staking 64 BOA using two validator public keys that have been imported into a single validator client instance), all validator public keys will use the wallet address specified through the `--suggested-fee-recipient` flag.
+If your validator is running multiple keys (for example, staking 80,000 BOA using two validator public keys that have been imported into a single validator client instance), all validator public keys will use the wallet address specified through the `--suggested-fee-recipient` flag.
 You can optionally associate different fee recipient wallet addresses to individual validator public keys using the JSON/YAML configuration method detailed in the following section.

 ### Configure fee recipient via JSON/YAML (validator only)